anthonydopke/QuantWork/CONTRIBUTING.md

 Respond to any feedback from reviewers.
 Make additional commits to the same branch if updates are needed.
 8. Merge the PR
-Once approved, you or a maintainer can merge the pull request.
+Once approved, you or a maintainer can merge the pull request. (automerge is available)

 💡 Tips